bekk/bekk-christmas/post/elm/andthen-in-progress.md

                     Nothing
             )
         |> Maybe.withDefault Nothing
-        |> Maybe.withDefault "Last name is less than seven characters."
 ```

 In this example, we also end up with a `Maybe String` and thus need an additional `withDefault` expression.
 If we, on the other hand, make use of `andThen`, we remove this line: